Caixa releases withdrawal of the 7th installment for the new group; up to BRL 375

-This Wednesday (11/10), Caixa releases immediate withdrawals to another group of beneficiaries.
-Check who has the right to withdraw the amount.
+This Tuesday post-holiday (16/11), the release occurs for those who were born in September.
+Check all remaining dates.

-Caixa continues to release the immediate withdrawals of the 7th installment of the emergency aid, specifically for those who are not part of the – former – Bolsa Família.
-This Wednesday (11/10), the release takes place for those who were born in june.
-Even because the terms were staggered according to the month of the beneficiaries’ birthdays.
+After months of transfers, emergency aid is coming to an end.
+Caixa is releasing the latest withdrawals relating to the 7th installment of emergency aid for those who are not part of the extinct Bolsa Família.
+This post-holiday Tuesday (11/16), the release occurs for those who were born in september.

-The withdrawal can be made in Caixa bank branches or lottery correspondents.
-It is worth noting that the movement of the benefit, since the time of deposits, takes place through the Caixa Tem application.
-Within the app, users can check balance/statement, make online payments, generate virtual debit card and make Pix transfers.
+The withdrawal of the value, in this way, can be done in Caixa bank branches or lottery correspondents.
+It is worth noting that the movement of money, since the time of deposits, takes place through the Caixa Tem application.

-This Wednesday (11/10), the 7th installment of emergency aid can already be withdrawn by those born in June.
-Remembering that the “general public” of the benefit is made up of those linked to the CadÚnico and citizens who were already enrolled in emergency assistance, provided they received the benefit in December of last year.

-Check out the calendar with all the dates for release of the 7th withdrawals and, it seems, the last installment of the emergency program:
+Remembering that the “general public” of the program is made up of those linked to CadÚnico and citizens who were already enrolled in emergency aid, provided they received the benefit in December of last year. follow the calendar complete with the release dates of the withdrawals of the 7th and last installment:

 - Born in January: 11/1;